Farrah Abraham Goes Topless, Instagram Calls Her A ‘Man’ And A ‘Transvestite’

-The comments section on Farrah Abraham’s Instagram has turned especially critical in recent weeks.
-May 6 proved just another such occasion.
+The comments section on Farrah Abraham’s Instagram has turned especially critical in recent weeks, and Monday’s activity was no exception.

-The Teen Mom OG star’s latest Instagram update appears to be showcasing femininity.
-Farrah is fully topless, however her modesty is covered by her right hand and a digitally-placed white flower.
-The floral addition matches the white piano Farrah is posing on.
-The 27-year-old is leaning on the piano’s ledge with a sultry, provocative gaze.
-A choker-style strip of fabric around her neck matches electric blues and purples from metallic pants.
+The former Teen Mom OG star’s latest Instagram update appears to be showcasing femininity.
+Farrah is fully topless, but her modesty is covered by her right hand and a digitally-placed white flower.
+The floral addition matches the white piano Farrah is posing on, as the 27-year-old reality star leans on the piano’s ledge with a sultry, provocative gaze.
+A choker-style strip of fabric around her neck matches the electric blues and purples from her metallic pants.
 This mother’s bold choice to bare her chest does, however, appear to be the image’s focal point.

-As has become commonplace for this reality star, comments are proving decidedly negative.
-One user left the following words:
+As has become commonplace for this reality star, the comments are proving decidedly negative.
+One user left the following words.

 “Omg…..I literally thought she was a man!
 She needs to stop already with all that work on her face!”